codio/knowledge/source/instructors/admin/organization/llms.rst

 Custom LLM Providers
 ====================

-You can add a custom LLM provider in Codio by entering API keys on the **Organization** > **LLMs** page.
+You can add a custom LLM provider, such as Gemini, to Codio by entering the API keys on the **Organization** > **LLMs** page.
 This allows you to use your chosen LLM provider in your courses.

 .. image:: /img/custom_llm_provider.png
        :alt: Custom LLM Providers